united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step1/info.md

 &#127919; In this step you will:

-* Access LLDAP demo application using GraqhQL
+* Access LLDAP application using GraqhQL
 * Execute a GraphQL introspection query
 * Explore GraphQL security

-### Access LLDAP demo application using GraphQL
+### Access LLDAP application using GraphQL

 > &#8987; Wait until the console on the right side shows `*** Scenario ready ***` before accessing the backend (otherwise you'll see an `HTTP 502 Bad Gateway` error)!